jtse/drsync/README.md

 Requirements
 ------------
-The following commands must be present on both the remote and local machine
+The following must be present on both the remote and local machine:

 ```
 drush